 With a grand total of seven stands, all shaded by majestic oak trees and circled by open views of rolling farmland and the Kleinswartberg, it's a far cry from your average municipal facility.

-Suitable for the family Jurgens caravan or the happy-go-lucky couple with two-man tent , each stand is equipped with it's own power point and braai area.
+Suitable for bigger groups, team-building or weddings, each stand is equipped with it's own power point and braai area.

 The shared ablution block is well appointed and fresh, with attractive stone walls and nice fittings - there are two hot showers and two flush toilets.